vassekar/ClearingFirm/design_pattern_desicions.md

-Few common design pattern is used in this project.
+Common design patterns  used in this project.

 1. overflow/underflow (clear trade method)